terraware/terraware-server/README.md

 ## Editing the code

+First, familiarize yourself with the project's [coding conventions](CONVENTIONS.md).

 By far the best Kotlin development environment is [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 You can use other editors or IDEs (the build, as you've seen from the quickstart, doesn't depend on an IDE) but IntelliJ is what you want.

 1. Run IntelliJ.